DimpiMittal/My-Portfolio/README.md

 - **Tools**: Power BI, SQL, Django
 - **Soft Skills**: Communication, Teamwork, Problem-Solving

+### Here you can see my experience, other porjects link and can download my Resume.

  ## 🔧 How to Run This Portfolio

 To view my portfolio locally, follow these simple steps: